 A challenge is, of course, to obtain the endorsement.
 If you find it difficult, you may consider a sponsored work visa.
 It is now easier than ever!
 You need a Sponsor – a UK company – to employ and sponsor you under this visa route.
 There are rules and points for salary and other components but it is, generally, easier than the Talent endorsement.
 The downside – you will be tied to your Sponsor, so if you decide to change a job, you will need a new visa.

-We work with customers worldwide, so your consultation can be over What’s App, Skype, email.
-If you are in the UK, such as on another visa, you may prefer a consultation at our office face-to-face with our OISC-accredited and experienced immigration advisers.
+We start from a consultation to discuss your situation and how we can help you to obtain endorsement.
+We work with customers worldwide over Zoom, WhatsApp, email.
+If you are in the UK, you may prefer a consultation at our office face-to-face with our OISC-accredited and experienced immigration advisers.
 Our office is conveniently located in the City, close to Liverpool Street Underground station.

 Endorsements can be from the following designated bodies:

+Each designated body has its own criteria for endorsement and evidence they require.
+They are the ones you need to ’impress’ with your talent or promise.
 When your endorsement has been granted – and with us it has all the best chances! – it will be either Exceptional Talent or Exceptional Promise, depending on your previous experience and achievements.

-These 2 factors decide how long a visa you should request.
+The above-mentioned factors decide how long a visa you should request.
 Plus there are finer details, such as limits on absences from the UK, or criminality (usually, a driving offence), which can prevent you from applying for Settlement for another few years.

-If you were granted this visa based on endorsement of the Exceptional Promise type, you can qualify for ILR after 5 years in the UK.
-‘Your’ 5 years can be in this category or can be combined with some other categories, such as Tier 2 General (but not ICT).
-If you happened to have lived in the UK legally for 10 years – on any visas – you could qualify for ILR 10 years residence, we have a section on it here.
+In all other cases, the qualifying period for ILR is minimum 5 years.
+You can combine with some other eligible visa categories before that, such as Tier 2 General, Skilled Worker or Tier 1 Entrepreneur.
+If you happened to have lived in the UK legally for 10 years – on any visas – you could qualify for ILR 10 years residence, which may be even sooner, we have a section on it here.